harplife/zettelkasten/math/precalculus/Chapter 1/5_Equations.md

 > [!important] When we go further into the lessons, we learn that the discriminants are used to find out whether a parabola $y = ax^2=bx+c$ intersects the x-axis.

+## Other Types of Equations

+Linear equations and quadratic equations are fairly clean and simple to deal with.
+However, when equations start to involve fractional expressions, radical expressions, fractional powers, and absolute-value, things get a little bit more complicated.

+### Equations involving fractional expression